Dustin Poirier: Charity

 Poirier auctioned his UFC 211 kit on eBay to raise money for Second Harvest Food Bank.
 The highest bidder paid $5,100 for Poirier's shirt, gloves, cap, hand wraps and shorts.

 In April 2018, Poirier and his wife founded the Good Fight Foundation.
 Poirier proceeded to auction his UFC Fight Night 120 and UFC on Fox 29 fight kits as well.
 The money raised went to the family of a deceased Lafayette police officer and the Acadiana Outreach Center, respectively.
-Poirier also auctioned his UFC on FOX fight kit and used the money raised to buy 500 backpacks for school children in his hometown of Lafayette.
+Poirier also auctioned his UFC on Fox 30 fight kit and used the money raised to buy 500 backpacks for school children in his hometown of Lafayette.

 After his bout with Nurmagomedov at UFC 242, the two swapped shirts after the fight.
 In his post-fight interview, Nurmagomedov said that he would be selling the shirt Poirier gave him and donating the proceeds to Poirier's charity.
 Likewise, Poirier announced that he would be auctioning off his UFC 242 fighting equipment to raise funds for the foundation.
 After the event, Poirier auctioned his fight kit with Nurmagomedov's walkout shirt for $60,200.
 Simultaneously, Nurmagomedov sold Poirier's walkout shirt for $100,000 which was matched by Dana White for a combined total of a $200,000 donation to Poirier's foundation.
 According to Poirier, his foundation is working with Justin Wren's Fight for the Forgotten to help provide clean drinking water to the Echuya Batwa people in Uganda.

 Poirier was set to face Garry Tonon in a grappling match at SubStars event on February 21, 2020, from which Poirier was supposed to be donating his ticket and PPV sales and part of his purse to his foundation.
 However, Tonon suffered an injury a week before the match and the bout was canceled.

 During the COVID-19 pandemic, Poirier's foundation donated 1,000 meals to the employees of three major hospitals in his native Lafayette area.

 On June 26, 2020, Poirier was awarded the Forrest Griffin Community Award by UFC for his charity work.

 In recognition of Poirier's charitable contributions, Lafayette Mayor-President Josh Guillory declared March 15, 2021 Dustin Poirier Day in Lafayette, Louisiana and awarded Poirier a key to the city.

 While still in the octagon immediately after his loss to Charles Oliveira, Poirier pledged twenty-thousand dollars ($20,000) to a charity of Oliveira's choosing in Oliveira's native Brazil, with the money eventually going to the Charles Oliveira Institute, which teaches martial arts for free to kids in Guaruja, Brazil.

 After UFC 257, McGregor was scheduled to donate $500,000 to the Good Fight Foundation as he had pledged before their scheduled bout.
-As of April 12, 2021, Dustin Poirier states the donation had not been made.
+In April 2021, Dustin Poirier stated the donation had not been made.
 The dispute has been a source of controversy in sports media.

+In July 2023, Poirier spent a day with a 17-year-old boy and cancer patient while training for UFC 291 as part of the Make-A-Wish Foundation.